runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ![Verification Cycle Overview](media/img/verification-cycle-diagram.png)

-What this means is: if the the proof is taking too long *or* if we get stuck, we will:
+What this means is: if the proof is taking too long *or* if we get stuck, we will:

 1. Examine the proof output term to understand *why we are stuck*
 2. Extract any necessary lemmas that will help the stuck proof make progress *or*